What is Exercise physiology?

 Improving quality of life with chronic conditions through specific, targeted exercise therapy is currently the best form of treatment and management.
 This includes conditions such as obesity, diabetes, high blood pressure, arthritis, osteoporosis and depression, to name a few.
-During these sessions, we will be hoping to help those patients who are not just in pain but looking to help better manage these chronic health conditions that have a negative impact on function and quality of life.
+During these sessions, our exercise physiotherapist team will be hoping to help those patients who are not just in pain but looking to help better manage these chronic health conditions that have a negative impact on function and quality of life.

 Exercise physiologists can also work with athletes looking to improve their performance.
 Training sessions can consist of biomechanical analysis, exercise prescription and program planning, performance testing, and education.
 Exercise physiologists are focused in their programming and very effective in helping their patients achieve their goals and improving function.

 One-on-one consults can also be an excellent pre and post-exercise intervention assessment.
-Our physiologist can work with you to assess your improvements in strength and performance.
-They can then add new exercises into your program to further improve your performance.
+Our exercise physiologists can work with you to assess your improvements in strength and performance.
+An exercise physiologist can then add new exercises into your program to further improve your performance.

 How can Exercise Physiology benefit your Sporting team?